 As a result of a referendum held on 23 June 2016 the United Kingdom is expected to leave the European Union.
-The exact date of for this departure remains to be confirmed.
-EU governments have approved a request to extend the deadline to 31 January 2020.
+After the ‘flextension granted by the EU governments, the exact date of for this departure has been set for the 31st of January 2020.

 Like many companies across Europe, banks have already taken contingency measures to ensure that their business continues to run after Brexit.
 However, many of Europe’s small and medium-sized companies however are not yet ready.
 The European Banking Authority has encouraged banks to communicate to customers over Brexit.
 The European Central Bank also has underlined the need for banks to inform clients.
 To see what the EBF has previously said about Brexit, click here.